 Pupils accessing the Internet will be supervised by an adult, normally their teacher, at all times.
-They will only be allowed to use the Internet once they have been taught the Rules of Responsible Internet Use and the reasons for these rules.
-Teachers will endeavour to ensure that these rules remain uppermost in the children's minds as they monitor the children using the Internet.
+They will be taught the Rules of Responsible Internet Use and the reasons for these rules.
+Teachers rill endeavour to ensure that these rules remain uppermost in the children's minds as they mone children using the Internet. nitor